-- · Reviewing and verifying the accuracy of data collected from various sources and that are presented in the - · Reviewing of internal and external documentation and displays such as awards, press releases, media publications, internal newsletters, internal systems, etc.: - · Interviewing of key personnel responsible for collating information and writing various parts of the report in order to substantiate the veracity of the claims: - · Evaluating the adequacy of the Sustainability Report of Sunway Berhad and its overall presentation against the GRI Standards requirement, and other relevant frameworks such as TCFD, UN-SDGs and BURSA Sustainability Reporting Guide
+- Reviewing of internal and external documentation and displays such as awards, press releases, media publications, internal newsletters, internal systems, etc.; - Interviewing of key personnel responsible for collating information and writing various parts of the report in order to substantiate the veracity of the claims; - Evaluating the adequacy of the Sustainability Report of Sunway Berhad and its overall presentation against the GRI Standards requirement, and other relevant frameworks such as TCFD, UN-SDGs and BURSA Sustainability Reporting Guide.

 During the verification process, issues were raised, and clarifications were sought from the management of Sunway Berhad relating to the accuracy of some of the data and contents contained in the report.
 The Sustainability Report was subsequently reviewed and revised by Sunway Berhad in response to the findings of the verification team.
-It can be confirmed that changes that have been incorporated into the final version of the report has satisfactorily addressed all issues that had been raised
+It can be confirmed that changes that have been incorporated into the final version of the report has satisfactorily addressed all issues that had been raised.